 Investigate Whether Scientific Information Is Accurate

 There are several things to remember when considering the science behind weight-loss programs.
 Reliable scientific information is derived from scientific research.
 When claiming that “science says,”proper referencing should be provided.
 Proper referencing does not refer to information written on the back of the package or pamphlets, testimonials (no matter who they are from) or product ads that contain scientific-sounding explanations.
 It means reference to peer-reviewed scientific journals or, in some cases, referencing sources that reliably report on scientific research.
 Non-peer-reviewed sources should have been reliable and valid in previous instances.

 When reading scientific research data or reports on research, it’s important to consider research design, how the results were extrapolated, who conducted the research, and who—if anyone—has a vested interest in the design or outcome.
-You can learn how to understand research papers here and how to read a scientific paper here.
+You can learn how to understand research papers here.
 Once you understand the basics of research methodology and how to read research papers you will be better equipped to evaluate scientific information.